opencor/opencor-developer-documentation/src/develop/plugins/sampleTools.rst

 This means that it needs to implement some :ref:`interfaces <develop_plugins_index_interfaces>`.

 More specifically, we want our plugin to work from the command line, so we need to implement the `CLI <https://github.com/opencor/opencor/blob/master/src/plugins/cliinterface.inl>`__ interface.
-We also want our plugin to work through OpenCOR's ``Tools`` menu, which involves creating a menu item and making it available to OpenCOR, so that it can add it for us to its ``Tools`` menu.
+We also want our plugin to work through OpenCOR's ``Tools`` menu, which involves creating a menu item and making it available to OpenCOR, so that it can add it to its ``Tools`` menu.
 To do these, we need to implement both the `GUI <https://github.com/opencor/opencor/blob/master/src/plugins/guiinterface.inl>`__ and `Plugin <https://github.com/opencor/opencor/blob/master/src/plugins/plugininterface.inl>`__ interfaces.
 While we are at it, we might also internationalise our plugin, which means also implementing the `Internationalisation <https://github.com/opencor/opencor/blob/master/src/plugins/i18ninterface.inl>`__ interface.